prompted365/fire-enrich/README.md

 - Fields with "tech" and "stack" → Tech Stack Agent
 - Everything else → General Purpose Agent

-This design allows Fire Enrich to grow with your needs while maintaining type safety and predictable behavior.
+This design allows ReconnAIssance to grow with your needs while maintaining type safety and predictable behavior.

 ### Process Flow